LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 using MPIPreferences
 MPIPreferences.use_system_binary()
 ```
 *Disclaimer* (though): MPI environments are quite special on HPC systems.
 And even more so is the integration into the resource manager and scheduler (e.g. Slurm).
 As in Julia, users install their modules on their own, it is also in their responsibility to correctly attach these to the environment.
 (For GPUs, it's the same.)
-But in case of issues, it is fair to simply contact the user support.
+But in case of issues, it is fair to simply contact the user-support.

 Otherwise, just installing `MPI`, julia will provide a MPICH implemenation that you can also easily access.
 Just enter in the REPL
 ```julia